Become an Early Childhood Teacher: Master’s of Early Childhood Education

 Put theory into practice.

 Learning can never be confined to a classroom — nor should it.
-Student teaching experiences are a critical component of your ECE degree work.
+Student teaching experiences are a critical component of your graduate program in early childhood education.

 For placement, you will be working during the day at custom-selected locations in Illinois that include multilingual and children with special needs.
 When you graduate, you’ll be ready to take your learning and lead in your career path.